alemart/encantar-js/docs/addons/ar-video-player.md

 ## Multiple videos

 You may play different videos depending on the target that is being tracked.
-This can be accomplished by setting an `<ar-video-player-source>` for each reference image as in the example below:
+This can be accomplished by setting an `<ar-video-player-source>` for each reference image:

 ```html
 <ar-root>